Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
-A Delta Live Table (DLT) pipeline has been configured for a data engineering task.
+A lakeflow declarative pipeline has been configured for a data engineering task.
 The pipeline includes two datasets defined using STREAMING LIVE TABLE, which allows real-time data ingestion, and three other datasets that are sourced from Delta Lake tables using LIVE TABLE.
 The pipeline is set to run in Development mode utilizing Continuous Pipeline Mode.
-Development mode means that Delta Live Tables will persistently update datasets at regular intervals, continuously processing incoming data until manually stopped or shut down.
+Development mode means that lakeflow declarative pipeline will persistently update datasets at regular intervals, continuously processing incoming data until manually stopped or shut down.
 It's crucial to note that in this mode, the compute resources, such as the cluster used for processing, persist without automatic restarts or retries.
 This setup supports continuous data processing, further testing, or ongoing data processing tasks until explicitly terminated by the user.
 Assuming there is previously unprocessed data and all dataset definitions are correct, what would be the expected result after clicking the Start button to update the pipeline?

 *Answer*

 ### All datasets will be updated at set intervals until the pipeline is shut down.
 The compute resources will persist until the pipeline is shut down.

 **Explanation:** Correct answer because the pipeline will run continuously on a dedicated cluster until it is manually stopped, and the compute resources will be released only after the pipeline is shut down.
-The Continuous Pipeline Mode for Delta Live Tables allows the pipeline to run continuously and process data as it arrives.
+The Continuous Pipeline Mode for a lakeflow declarative pipeline allows the pipeline to run continuously and process data as it arrives.
 This mode is suitable for streaming ingest and CDC workloads that require low-latency updates.
-The Development mode for Delta Live Tables allows the pipeline to run on a dedicated cluster that is not shared with other pipelines.
+The Development mode for a lakeflow declarative pipeline allows the pipeline to run on a dedicated cluster that is not shared with other pipelines.
 This mode is useful for testing and debugging the pipeline logic before deploying it to production.

 Reference: [Databricks Documentation - Triggered vs. continuous pipeline mode](https://docs.databricks.com/aws/en/dlt/pipeline-mode)